segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 - To update a trait field mapping, click on a field, and in the dropdown search bar enter `traits.` followed by your trait.
 For example, `traits.email`.
 Then, click **Use as an event variable**.
 4. Click **Save** and navigate back to Engage to finish building your Audience.

+## Use Trait Enrichment with Journeys

+You can also use Trait Enrichment with [Journeys](/docs/engage/journeys/).

+As you're creating or editing your Journey, set up Trait Enrichment with any of the [supported destinations](/docs/engage/trait-activation/trait-activation-setup/).

+1. From a Journeys step, select your destination to customize event settings.
+2. On the Connection Settings tab, select **Customized Setup**  and use the [steps above](#customized-setup) to customize the way data is sent to your destination by creating identifier and trait mappings.

 ## Best practices